 You have an opportunity to have your art seen by millions of people on Twitter, but it takes more than just tweeting an image of your art.

-This post will cover everything you need to know about how to get art noticed on Twitter, which will help you to turn potential buyers into loyal art collectors.
+This post will cover everything you need to know about getting art noticed on Twitter, which will help you turn potential buyers into loyal art collectors.

 - How To Promote Yourself On Twitter

 - How To Get Your Art Noticed On Twitter